revvy02/lyra/docs/core-concepts.md

 Lyra enforces that updates are synchronous and non-blocking - if you yield inside the update function, it will error and abort the operation.
 :::

+## Automatic Data Persistence

+Lyra takes care of saving your data automatically.
+Every 5 minutes, it performs an autosave operation for all active sessions, ensuring your players' progress is regularly persisted to DataStore without any manual intervention required.

 ## Handling Multiple Players

 Sometimes you need to coordinate changes across multiple players, like in a trading system.